 How many extra services does your church plan during Holy Week?
 Traditionally, most Presbyterian and Reformed congregations have held a service on Good Friday.
 Some have also gathered for a sunrise service on Easter morning.
 But few have considered anything further.

-In recent years, that pattern has begun to change.
+That pattern has begun to change.
 Worship planners have enthusiastically discovered the riches of a liturgical heritage that goes beyond traditional Holy Week offerings, and have added new services to their Holy Week schedules.

 The Native American Hymnal and Worship Resource Committee.
 Nashville: Discipleship Resources, 1992.94pp.
 Available for $9.95 from Discipleship Resources, PO Box 189, Nashville, TN 37202; (615) 340-7284.